The World's Largest Modern & Contemporary Prints & Editions Platform

 Kiss III by Roy LichtensteinKiss III © Roy Lichtenstein 1962

 Like many of Lichtenstein’s other early works from 1962, Kiss III is filled with passion and drama.
 “I was interested in anything I could use as a subject that was emotionally strong,” Lichtenstein later explained.
 “Usually love, war, or something that was highly charged and emotional subject matter to be opposite to the removed and deliberate painting techniques”.
-The painting was among the top works sold at Christie’s Post-War and Contemporary Art Evening Sale in New York on 15 May 2019.
+The painting was among the top works sold at Christie’s Post-War and Contemporary Art Evening Sale in May 2019 selling for £24.2 million.

 £21.9M for Red And White Brushstrokes